ninadsp/thrift-vpn/README.md

 ## Notes

-The ASG currently sets a max lifetime period of 1 month
+The ASG currently sets a max lifetime period of 1 month, at which time, a new instance will be provisioned.
+This will only change the IP address of your internet traffic, this will not ensure a newly patched/more secure instance being provisioned.
+Do consider periodically running the packer builds to use newer security patches and base images.

 ## References

 * [Blog post](https://ninad.pundaliks.in/blog/2020/12/thrift-vpn/) about the various choices that I took to pick this combination of components